mrg/cbe/index.md

 ### <a name="source">Source Code</a>

 In addition to this book, there is source code (complete Maven projects) for each example.
-The source code for these examples is available at GitHub.
-If you discover an error in the examples or this book and have a GitHub account, please open an issue so it can be fixed.
+The source code for these examples is available at [GitHub](https://github.com/mrg/cbe).
+If you discover an error in the examples or this book and have a GitHub account, please open an issue against the GitHub project so it can be fixed.

+### <a name="running">Running the Examples</a>

 To actually run the code you'll need to download and install the following if you don't already have them: